 Marble Hill Nursery School is a non-profit parent cooperative nursery school.
 Founded in 1953 by parents living in the Marble Hill Houses, our school offers a high-quality, early childhood education to an ethnically and socio-economically diverse group of children.

-Accredited by the National Association for the Education of Young Children (NAEYC), the school is licensed by the Department of Health and holds a permanent charter for Nursery and Kindergarten from the New York State Department of Education.
+Marble Hill Nursery School is licensed by the Department of Health and holds a permanent charter for Nursery and Pre-Kindergarten from the New York State Department of Education.
 It was established with the support of Bank Street College, an outstanding institution training teachers and doing research in the field of child development since 1917.
-We have a full time director and a staff of highly trained teachers serving an average of 75 children each year.
+We have a full time director and a staff of highly trained teachers serving an average of 55 children each year.

 The Marble Hill Nursery School aims to provide a program of activities for children suited to their stages of development, which stimulates each child to mature and learn, addressing the developmental needs of all preschoolers, including those with special needs.
 The school provides a situation outside the home that is secure and nurturing.
 The program, developed collaboratively by the Board of Directors, staff and parents of the school, recognizes the need and importance of each individual child and yet offers many opportunities for children to develop the ability to get along with other children their own age.
 Through creative arts (painting, clay work, collage), through music (dancing and movement, listening to records, tapes and CDs, using rhythm instruments), we attempt to deepen children’s sensitivity to the world around them.
 With block play, puzzles, and wood working, we challenge their ability to reason and think concretely.
 Children are encouraged to take roles in dramatic play through which they learn about their feelings and the feelings of others.
 Daily outdoor play offers children the opportunity to develop their physical skills.
 Additionally, the children’s knowledge of their community is expanded through appropriately planned trips.